Why You Need Testimonials and the Easy Way To Get Them

 6. Do I need to offer incentives to get testimonials?

 Well, did you provide any value?
 If the answer is yes, then ask for a testimonial!
 This is a largely untapped source for lots of service-based business owners.
 If you provided value in a free conversation, the person on the other end might be even more willing to pay you in the form of shiny praise.
 Ask away!
+You can also ask for and use testimonials people share for your free downloads and free newsletter.

-8. Using names, photos, and links in testimonials
+8. Using names and photos in testimonials

 Testimonials build up the social proof that increases sales and conversions.

 Fantastic testimonials take time to build.
-Great testimonials tell prospects that your product or service is not only legit but proof that you deliver on your promise and that others get what they came for—results!
+Great testimonials tell prospects that your product or service is not only legit but proof that you deliver on your promise and that others get what they came for — results!

-If you liked this article you might like these too:
+If you liked this article, you might like these too:

 Jacqueline Fisch

-Jacqueline Fisch is an author, copywriter, writing coach, and the founder of The Intuitive Writing School.
-She helps creatives move past writer’s block and perfectionism so they can finish their important work, and she supports business owners in finding their authentic voice so they can make an impact on the world.
+Jacqueline Fisch is an author, ghostwriter, writing coach, and the founder of The Intuitive Writing School.
+She helps creative business owners create their authentic voice so they can make an impact on the world.

 Before launching her writing and coaching business, Jacq spent 13 years working in corporate communications and management-consulting for clients including Fortune 500 companies and the US government.
-As a freelance copywriter and coach, she’s helped hundreds of clients — tech startups, life and business coaches, creatives, and more — learn how to communicate more authentically and stand out in a busy online world.
+As a ghostwriter and coach, she’s helped thousands of clients — tech startups, life and business coaches, creatives, and more — learn how to communicate more authentically and stand out in a busy online world.

 After moving 14 times in 20 years, she’s decided that home is where the people are.
 She finds home with her husband, two kids, a dog, a cat, and a few houseplants hanging on by a thread.